 DWG shall review and update standard load models for each area, composed of a mix of constant impedance (Z), constant current (I), and constant power (P) representations, known as ZIP models.
 PSS/E CONL activity is used to incorporate the ZIP models into a PSS/E study.

 Additional load detail (large motor MW, small motor MW, etc.) is provided in the Annual Load Data Request (ALDR).
 ALDR information can be used with generic motor model parameters for screening purposes.

+DWG recommends the use of a composite load model to represent various typical dynamic elements and in particular modeling of Air Conditioning load as needed for studies.
+These models are not included in the DWG flat start cases.

-Within 30 days of a written request from ERCOT, a TSP willwi provide load models with induction motor parameters in DYR format compatible with the software in 3.1 and documentation about the load model. .
+Within 30 days of a written request from ERCOT, a TSP shall provide load models with induction motor parameters in dyre file format compatible with the software in 3.1 and documentation about the load model.

 A standard load-frequency dependency model (LDFRAL) will also be documented in the Stability Book.

-Each study performed by the DWG, ERCOT, or by TDSP members submitted to an ERCOT regional planning group should document the load modeling assumptions in the body of the report.

 Other Types of Dynamics Data

 Note: This section addresses requirements stated in R1 of NERC Standard MOD 032-1 (effective July 1, 2015).

-After a dynamic element planned to be installed on the transmission system owned by a TDSP is modeled in the SSWG base cases such as an SVC, STATCOM, Superconducting Magnetic Energy Storage (SMES), DC ties, and Variable-Frequency Transformerdata, thet DWG member of the TDSP owning the equipment will provide the corresponding PSS/E model to the designated DWG member during the annual dynamic database update or as needed for DWG studies.
+All elements with dynamic response capabilities (such as SVC, STATCOM, Superconducting Magnetic Energy Storage (SMES), DC tie, and Variable-Frequency Transformer) that are in service and/or modeled in the SSWG base cases shall be represented with an appropriate dynamic model.
+The DWG member of the TSP owning the equipment shall submit the model to ERCOT during the annual dynamic database update or as needed for studies.

 Missing or Problematic Dynamics Data

-The DWG is responsible for reviewing the dynamics data on an annual basis or as requested by ROS and reporting to the ROS any missing data or unresolved issues relating to data submission requirements.
+The DWG is responsible for reviewing the dynamics data on an annual basis and reporting to the ROS any missing data or unresolved issues relating to data submission requirements.
 DWG will report select data problems to the respective ERCOT working group per Section 4.2.3.

-If there are problems with the data, the DWG will work through ERCOT with the equipment owner to resolve data problems.
-However, the final responsibility for the submission and the accuracy of the data lies with the equipment owner.
+If the DWG identifies inappropriate or incomplete dynamics data, the appropriate DWG member and/or ERCOT shall request the equipment owner to resolve discrepancies, following processes establish by existing NERC Standards or ERCOT rules.
+The final responsibility for the submission and the accuracy of the data lies with the equipment owner.
 All of the data and the revisions requested by ERCOT shall be resolved by the entity owning the equipment within 30 days.
 Until valid data becomes available, ERCOT or the DWG member to whose system the equipment is connected shall recommend an interim solution to the missing or problematic data.

 Dynamics Data and Stability Book Storage

-ERCOT shall make available to the DWG members in electronic format the dynamics data described in this procedure.
+ERCOT shall make available to the DWG members in electronic format the dynamics data described in this document.
 ERCOT shall maintain a repository of dynamics data approved by the DWG and will maintain the submitted revisions.
-ERCOT staff shall inform the ERCOT compliance team if any data is missing or has not been made available.

 Overview of DWG Activities